Your credit score tells lenders a lot about how responsible you are with money.

 Here’s how this card can benefit you:

-- Finance charge rebates - If you’re serving on campaign, you may be able to get the finances charges that accrued on your account refunded.
+If you’re serving on a campaign, you may be able to get the finances charges that accrued on your account refunded.

-- Interest charge rebates - USAA may also refund your interest charges if you earn a medal while on campaign.
+USAA may also refund your interest charges if you earn a medal while on a campaign.
 Specifically, you have to earn the Global War on Terrorism Expeditionary Medal, the Afghanistan Campaign Medal or the Inherent Resolve Campaign Medal.

 USAA has a team of specialists who can help you to manage your account before, during and after a deployment.
 If you want to take advantage of any of these benefits, you just have to give USAA a call to see if you’re eligible.